yc-repository/baki/README.md

 * Install python 3.11+ and run "python baki.py".
 * Run "python baki.py -h" for help and keyboard commands.

+* If you got errors on dependencies, install all the libraries (at the top of the file), like this: "pip install shutil"

 HOW TO USE:

 * Run "python baki.py YOUR_FILENAME.txt" to open existing files.